H0ussamCl4p/Getting-Started-Rust/README.md

 # Getting-Started-Rust

-A collection of Rust exercises and projects to learn the language fundamentals.

 <div align="center">

 **Made with ❤️ by Houssam**

 </div>

+A collection of Rust exercises and projects made using Rust Language.

 ## 📚 Exercises